view7677/java-interview-questions/pages/Threads.md

 ####  59. What is ThreadGroup in java, What is default priority of newly created threadGroup, mention some important ThreadGroup methods ?

-Answer.
 When program starts JVM creates  a ThreadGroup named main.
 Unless specified, all  newly created threads become members of the main thread group.

 ThreadGroup is initialized with default priority of 10.

 ThreadGroup important methods >

-getName()

-name of ThreadGroup.
+* `getName()` :name of ThreadGroup.

-activeGroupCount()

-count of active groups in ThreadGroup.
+* `activeGroupCount()`:count of active groups in ThreadGroup.

-activeCount()

-count of active threads in ThreadGroup.
+* `activeCount()`:count of active threads in ThreadGroup.

-list()

-list() method has prints ThreadGroups information
+* `list()` list() method has prints ThreadGroups information

-getMaxPriority()

-Method returns the maximum priority of ThreadGroup.
+* `getMaxPriority()`: Method returns the maximum priority of ThreadGroup.

-setMaxPriority(int pri)

-Sets the maximum priority of ThreadGroup.
+* `setMaxPriority(int pri)`Sets the maximum priority of ThreadGroup.

 ####  60. What are thread priorities?

-Thread Priority range is from 1 to 10.

-Where 1 is minimum priority and 10 is maximum priority.
+Thread Priority range is from 1 to 10.Where 1 is minimum priority and 10 is maximum priority.

 Thread class provides variables of final static int type for setting thread priority.